 Misconception 1 – Vertigo Attacks Are a Condition on Their Own

 Wrinkles are something you just have to deal with as you get older.
 Gray hair is something you have to deal with as you get older.
-Vertigo is caused by an underlying problem.
+Vertigo is due to an underlying problem.
 It may be more common for someone who is older, but that is because an older person is more prone to the various underlying causes of vertigo.
 Vertigo is not a symptom of the aging process itself.

 Again, the problem with this attitude toward vertigo is that someone who views it as part of the aging process will say, “I guess this is something I have to live with from now on,” and stop looking for a way to get relief.